bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Spell Slots
 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

-For example, if you know the 1st-level spell cure wounds and have a 1st-­‐‑level and a 2nd-­‐‑level spell slot available, you can cast cure wounds using either slot.
+For example, if you know the 1st-level spell *cure wounds* and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.

 ### Spells Known at 1st Level and Higher
 You know four 1st-level spells of your choice from the bard spell list.